Save Downtown Chico / A Citizens' CoalitionUpdated

 Election Day

-After New York City installed a protected bike lane on 9th Avenue, retail sales on that corridor jumped 49% while the rest of the borough managed 3%.
-Salt Lake City's 300 South redesign — which removed 30% of the on-street parking — saw sales grow 8.8% vs. 7% citywide, and 59% of business owners supported the change after it was done.
-A 2020 Portland State study across 14 corridors in six cities found positive or statistically-insignificant impacts on retail and food service everywhere they looked.
-A 2021 peer-reviewed literature review of 23 North American studies found the same thing.9101112
+Twelve downtown storefronts closed in the last year under the existing three-lanes-each-direction design.
+"Don't change anything" is the experiment we just ran, and it didn't work.
+Meanwhile, every credible study of streets that actually got redesigned points the other way.
+After NYC installed a protected bike lane on 9th Avenue, retail sales jumped 49% vs. 3% borough-wide.
+Salt Lake City's 300 South redesign — which removed 30% of on-street parking — saw sales grow 8.8% vs. 7% citywide, and 59% of business owners supported the change after it was built.
+A 2020 Portland State study across 14 corridors in six cities found positive or statistically-insignificant impacts on retail everywhere it looked.
+A 2021 peer-reviewed review of 23 North American studies concluded that "fears of disastrous consequences for local businesses are unfounded."
+Strong Towns has documented the same effect over and over: streets built for all users see higher commercial property values and lower vacancy rates.
+The slow-pace, walkable street invites people to spend time — and money.
+Three travel lanes optimized for driving through downtown invite the opposite.910111220212223

 On the record